 Institutions from Serbia can assume the role of coordinator, i.e. the applicant organization, or partners in a project.

 VET institutions have the following participating opportunities within the program:

-- KA1 Mobility projects – These projects allow organisations to send their learners and staff on shorter or longer periods of learning or training in a Programme Country or organise different incoming mobility activities for partner organisations.
+- KA1 Mobility projects – These projects allow organisations to send their learners and staff on shorter or longer periods of learning or training in an EU Member State or in a third country associated to the Programme or organise different incoming mobility activities for partner organisations.
 Learners and staff in vocational education and training can participate in short-term or accredited mobility projects with the aim of improving the quality of teaching and learning, strengthening the European dimension of teaching and learning, and contributing to the European Education Area.

 - KA2 Partnerships for Cooperation in vocational education enable organisations to participate in international cooperation projects, strengthen their capacities and produce innovative results.
 Depending on the size and the scope of the project, organizations can participate in Cooperation Partnerships and Small-scale partnerships.

-- Jean Monnet actions in other fields of education and training – Jean Monnet projects have so far only been available to higher education institutions.
-Starting with this selection round, other education and training fields can participate.
+- Jean Monnet actions in other fields of education and training – Jean Monnet projects have until recently only been available to higher education institutions.
+Starting with the previous selection round, other education and training fields can participate.
 Institutions can opt for Jean Monnet Teacher Trainings or Jean Monnet Networks.

 - Centres of Vocational Excellence are European platforms whose aim is to contribute to regional development, innovations and smart specialisation strategies, as well as to international collaborative platforms.
 Their activities are grouped within three clusters: teaching and learning, cooperation and partnership, governance and funding.

 - Alliances for Sectoral Cooperation on Skills aim to create new strategic approaches and cooperation for concrete skills development solutions in given economic sectors, or in areas implementing the Pact for Skills.